Hi there – I'm an investigative reporter & multimedia journalist

 With roots in the Canary Islands, my journalism career spans five countries and fluency in eight languages.

-I excel in human-centered and investigative reporting, covering topics such as financial fraud, transnational migration, and human rights abuses.
+I excel in human-centered and investigative reporting, covering topics such as fraud, malpractice, transnational migration, and human rights abuses.

 A Columbia Journalism School graduate and Overseas Press Club Foundation Award winner, I was a Fellow at Reuters São Paulo.
 Now, I'm advancing my Spanish-language reporting as a Grupo Clarín Fellow in Buenos Aires.